Deir al-Ghusun

-Deir al-Ghusun (دير الغصون) is a Palestinian town in the Tulkarm Governorate, located eight kilometers northeast of the city of Tulkarm in the northern West Bank.
+Deir al-Ghusun (دير الغصون) is a Palestinian town in the Tulkarm Governorate, located eight kilometers northeast of the city of Tulkarm in the northern West Bank, Palestine.
 The town is near the Green Line (border between Israel and the West Bank).
-The town had a population of 8,242 in 2007.
+The town had a population of 9,936 in 2017.
 Its altitude is 200 meters.

 History

 Pottery remains from the Byzantine, early Muslim and the Middle Ages have been found here.